hotRODNIK/WebDevStuff/README.md

 # WebDevStuff
-Some web development work I did in the past... this is a simple trivia game which I posted here.
+Some web development work I did in the past.